GaloisInc/witness-checker/README.md

 To generate the witness checker:

-    cargo run
+    cargo run -- examples/poly-prog.txt examples/poly-trace-good.txt

-Currently the input program and trace are hardcoded - see `main` in `src/main.rs`.
-The bytecode output path is also hardcoded as `out.bc`.
+The first argument is the program (a list of instructions) and the second is the trace (a list of machine states).
+Currently the bytecode output path is hardcoded as `out.bc`.

 To run the checker using the SCALE engine: